windsoft-erp/ODataDBService/README.md

 - `/odata/{entity}?$filter={filter}`: Gets all records for the specified entity that match the specified filter.
 - `/odata/{entity}?$orderby={orderby}`: Gets all records for the specified entity sorted by the specified order.
 - `/odata/{entity}?$skip={skip}&$top={top}`: Gets a subset of the records for the specified entity based on the specified skip and top values.
 - `/api/SQLCommand`: Executes SQL commands directly against the database.
-The SQL command should be a stored procedure that takes no parameters and returns an integer value.
+The SQL command should be a stored procedure

 ### ODataDBUp